 (iii) the impact tests were done using elastic packaging.

 (iv) The impact tests did not include the vitally important bumper-to-bumper impact simulations that would have verified SALi's unique "smart" properties.

 (v) The nonsense research paper referred to above falsely misquoted Courtney's own published research, claiming that SALi filled bumpers were unable to make a good recovery after an impact.

 The hidden good research

 The good experiments were repeated at Cardiff University six years later.
-The original results were confirmed and published. .
+The original good results were confirmed and published. .
 The Cardiff experiments were only small scale but they did include research similar to the banned Manchester work.
 To lighten their SALi formulations the Cardiff workers had to use soft Expancel microspheres.
-These are not as efficient as the calcium carbonate coated Dualite microspheres that should have been tested at Manchester.
+These are not as efficient as the calcium carbonate coated Dualite microspheres that were available and should have been tested at Manchester.

 Figure 4 The selective publication of misleading results suggested that a SALi filled car bumper would be unacceptable to the automobile industry.
-This fraudulent research "Proving" that the bumpers do not work “absolved” the academic researchers of any responsibility for the failure of the PedSALi project
+This fraudulent research "Proving" that the bumpers do not work “absolved” the academic researchers of any responsibility for the failure of the PedSALi project.

 In total, four misleading papers [11, 12, 13 and 14] were published in breach of the confidentiality clauses of the PedSALi collaboration agreement.
 Please see point 2 of “Checking our claims”, below, for advice on gaining access to these papers.